Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Season Stats

-- He has added 51 rushing yards (3.0 ypg) on 38 carries while scoring three touchdowns on the ground.
+- He's also figured in the ground game, with 51 rushing yards (3.0 ypg) on 38 carries with three rushing touchdowns.

 - The 49ers have run 50.7% passing plays and 49.3% rushing plays this season.
 They rank 12th in the NFL in scoring.